udmire/mimir/docs/sources/operators-guide/monitor-grafana-mimir/_index.md

 ---
-aliases:
-  - /docs/mimir/latest/operators-guide/monitoring-grafana-mimir/
-  - /visualizing-metrics/
+title: "Monitoring Grafana Mimir"
+menuTitle: "Monitoring Mimir"
-description: View example Grafana Mimir dashboards.
+description: "View example Grafana Mimir dashboards."
+weight: 50
 keywords:
   - Mimir dashboards
-menuTitle: Monitor Mimir
-title: Monitor Grafana Mimir
-weight: 50
+aliases:
+  - visualizing-metrics/
 ---

-# Monitor Grafana Mimir
+# Monitoring Grafana Mimir

 The following topics guide you in preparing your environment to display dashboards that you can use to monitor Grafana Mimir.